krosengr4/the-dev-deli/README.md

 5) Receipts for completed orders are kept in /TheDevDeli/src/main/receipts directory, named based on the time they were written (yyyyMMdd-hhmmss).

+## Testing

+---

+- This application contains unit tests to test that the prices of multiple combinations of sandwiches are calculated correctly.
+It also contains unit tests to test that the prices of drinks with different sizes are calculated correctly.
+- All unit tests use JUnit5.
+---

+#### How To Use the Unit Tests

+---

+1) Navigate to /TheDevDeli/src/test/java/DrinkTest.java
+2) Or navigate to /TheDevDeli/src/test/java/SandwichTest.java
+3) Run the file to execute tests

 ## Featured Code

+---

 - One piece of code, or class, that I am proud of is the abstract MenuItem class, which is the parent of the Sandwich, Drink, and Chips classes.
 Because of this, I was able to use only one list (of MenuItem objects) to